hophuong1983/flink-twitter/README.md

 #### Objective
 Create a client that connects with PubNub.
 #### Implementation
-I created a demo client that consume tweets and print out all of them: `TwitterToStdoutClient`.
+I created a demo client that consume tweets and print out all of them.
 #### How to run
 Check out the tag and build the jar file
 ```